 The CN Tower

 As the tallest structure in Canada (and for decades, the entire world) the CN Tower, or Canadian National Tower by its full name, is always worth a visit.
 That’s why we put it on our list of top tourist attractions in Toronto!
 Standing at 533 metres tall, going up to the top allows for amazing views of the region.
 You can even see all the way to the United States from the top on a clear day.

 At the top, there is lots to do.
 You can walk (or jump) on the glass floor as you peer all the way to the ground a 1,000 feet below.
-The 360 Restaurant served high-class dished with local ingredients and makes a rotation almost every hour – giving diners a different view through the meal.
+The 360 Restaurant serves high-class dished with local ingredients and makes a rotation almost every hour – giving diners a different view through the meal.
 Definitely something to put on your one day Toronto itinerary!

 You can’t go to Canada without checking out (or at least researching how to visit) Niagara Falls.
 While the name “Niagara Falls” is actually the name of the three interconnected falls that straddle the border, “Horseshoe Falls” is the one on the Canadian side.
 It’s the larger one and usually the one people think of when they say “Niagara Falls.
 It’s also the prettier one, but we’re a little biased!